GiuliaRomani/TimeVaryingSharedFrailtyCoxModels/README.md

 - Src: the implemented codes.

 ## To execute a model:
-- Enter the BashScript folder
+- Change the variable "PACS_PATH" in the "Src/Makefile".
-- Choose a bash script
+- Enter the "Data/DataTool" folder and select the file related to an academic year.
+If you want, change its variables as previously indicated and as also indicated in the file.
-- Execute it on terminal.
+- Enter the "BashScript" folder, choose the bash script associated to the selected academic year and execute it on terminal.
 That's it.

 ## Recommendations:
 - If you want to change the academic year, change the bash script.
-- If you want to change some input variables and play with the models, you must change only the files in Data/DataTool and only the indicated variables.
+- If you want to change some input variables and play with the models, you must change only the files in "Data/DataTool" and only the indicated variables.
 Then, follow the instructions in the bash script to run the model, without compiling again the codes.
-- If you want to measure the execution time required by sole the evaluation of the log-likelihood function, go into "Src/ModelDerived... .cpp" and follow the instructions of the method "evaluate_loglikelihoo(...)".
+- If you want to measure the execution time required by sole the evaluation of the log-likelihood function, go into "Src/ModelDerived... .cpp" and follow the instructions of the method "evaluate_loglikelihood(...)".
 - Any bash script contains the command for generating the doxygen documentation (make docs) and all the files are stored in the subfolder "Doc/doxygen".
 This command open the index.html doxygen page.
 There is also a command for removing the folder (make docsclean).
 Actually, they are both commented.
 If the user wants to use them, he/she has to change both the "OUTPUT_DIRECTORY" tag (line 61) and "INPUT" (line 867) tag of the doxygen configuration file.